 CVE-2026-42898

-Microsoft Dynamics 365 (on-premises) contains a code injection vulnerability that allows an authorized attacker to execute arbitrary code over the network.
+A code injection vulnerability in Microsoft Dynamics 365 (on-premises) allows an authenticated attacker to execute arbitrary code over a network.

 Executive summary

-A critical code injection vulnerability in Microsoft Dynamics 365 (on-premises) could allow an authorized attacker to execute arbitrary code, posing a severe risk to system integrity.
+A critical code injection vulnerability in Microsoft Dynamics 365 (on-premises) allows authenticated users to achieve remote code execution, threatening internal system integrity.

 Vulnerability